 Enjoy this dairy-free and gluten-free Chicken Vindaloo with rice or naan for a satisfying dinner!

-Authentic vindaloo curry gets all of this flavor from chicken marinated in the freshly ground whole spices.
-So don't skip that step when making this delicious curry!
+Authentic vindaloo curry gets all of this flavor from chicken marinated in freshly ground whole spices.
+So don’t skip that step when making this delicious curry!

 We loved this Chicken Vindaloo.
-My daughter who is super fussy and does not typically like much spice in her food, devoured this chicken.
-She just cut it into pieces and enjoyed with a fork.
+My daughter, who is super fussy and does not typically like much spice in her food, devoured this chicken.
+She just cut it into pieces and enjoyed it with a fork.
 So I am sure you will love this Chicken Vindaloo.
 Enjoy it with this delicious Mango Lassi.

 If you are looking for a vegetarian version of this curry, check out my paneer vindaloo recipe.

-Vindaloo comes from carne de vinha d'alhos, which literally means "meat in garlic wine marinade".
-This was "Indianized" by the local Goan cooks with the substitution of vinegar for the red wine, and the addition of dried red chili peppers with additional spices.
+Vindaloo comes from carne de vinha d’alhos, which literally means “meat in garlic wine marinade”.
+This was “Indianized” by the local Goan cooks with the substitution of vinegar for the red wine and the addition of dried red chili peppers with additional spices.

 Some Misconceptions about Vindaloo Curry

-- Vindaloo is a very spicy curry - Vindaloo curry gets a lot of this flavor from the whole spices that are blended to make a vindaloo sauce.
+- Vindaloo is a very spicy curry – Vindaloo curry gets a lot of this flavor from the whole spices that are blended to make a vindaloo sauce.
 With these whole spices, dry red chilies are added.
-However these chilies do not make the curry very hot.
+However, these chilies do not make the curry very hot.

-- Vindaloo has the word "aloo" in it.
-"Aloo" means potato in Hindi.
+- Vindaloo has the word “aloo” in it.
+“Aloo” means potato in Hindi.
 You will find that many restaurants add potatoes to vindaloo curry.
-However the traditional recipe for vindaloo does not have any potatoes in it.
+However, the traditional recipe for vindaloo does not have any potatoes in it.

-Now let's see how to make this delicious vindaloo curry.
-If you are new to the instant pot (pressure cooker), check out this Instant Pot Quick Setup Guide to get you started.
+Now, let’s see how to make this delicious vindaloo curry.
+If you are new to the Instant Pot (pressure cooker), check out this Instant Pot Quick Setup Guide to get you started.

 The main steps are